JSubelj/g910-gkey-macro-support/README.md

 in [g910-gkey-uinput](https://github.com/CReimer/g910-gkey-uinput) project.
 I expanded the code, so that it is more user friendly to add functionality to GKeys.

-The code is tested on Logitech G910 keyboard, OS: Manjaro, 4.19.1 Linux kernel.
+The code is tested on Logitech G910 keyboard, OS: Manjaro, 4.19.1 Linux kernel, DE: kde plasma 5.14.3.

 ## Requirements